samsquire/ideas4/README.md

 # 148. Function marketplace

-# 149. Communication to shared memory and communication analysis
+# 149. Communication to shared memory and automated communication analysis

 Communication is extremely expensive from a CPU perspective.
 We shouldn't need to communicate if we can avoid it.
 Microservice architecture has very little mechanical sympathy.